brendanscarano/brendanscarano.github.io/_posts/2017-10-01-taking-an-idea-from-paper-to-the-app-store-2-years-later.md

 <img src="/assets/gmme/gmme_accepted.png" alt="treehouse">

 <div class="iframe-wrapper">
-    <iframe src="https://giphy.com/embed/NbgeJftsErO5q" width="480" height="380" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/funny-star-trek-mind-blown-NbgeJftsErO5q"></a></p>
+    <iframe src="https://giphy.com/embed/2muNmHavM1jeU" width="480" height="378" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/star-trek-shocked-shock-2muNmHavM1jeU"></a></p>
-    <span class="iframe-text">Finally seeing Gmme in the app store felt like...</span>
+    <span class="iframe-text">Finally seeing Gmme in the app store...</span>
 </div>

 <img src="/assets/gmme/app_store_photo.png" alt="treehouse">

 <b>Gmme</b>, was on the app store!
-It was such an incredible feeling to see an idea that was once a few scribbled lines on a piece of loose leaf turn into a real life, working app.
-Building this app taught me a taught me so much, from expanding my understanding of React Native to finding tools to help create, icons, app store photos, and landing pages, and the entire apple app store deployment process.
-It's been an incredibly challening and fun journey, and I'm excited to continue building out new features and improving it any way I can.
+It was such an incredible feeling to see an idea that was, two years ago, a few scribbled lines on a piece of loose leaf turn into a real life, working app.
+Building <b>Gmme</b> taught me a taught me so much, from expanding my understanding of React Native, learning several new libraries, nuances with the app store deployment process, and various tools for creating icons, app store photos, landing pages, and more.
+It's been an incredibly challenging and fun journey, and I'm excited to continue building out new features and improving it any way I can.

 <h4 class="blog-header">Now Comes The Hard Part</h4>